larson-group/clubb_release/Readme.txt

 The code is written in Fortran 90/95 and executed by a bash runscript.
 On the Microsoft Windows platform this could work using MSYS or Cygwin with G95, but this has not been tested.
-We use the Portland Group compiler, version 5.2-4.
+We use the Portland Group compiler, version 5.2-4 on Redhat EL3.
-G95 currently only works -ffast-math off, and hoc_standalone is the only program which works reliably.
-Sun's f95 8.1 on Solaris appears to work for hoc_tuner, but has not been rigorously tested.
+G95 currently only works -ffast-math off (this is an unsafe optimization) Sun's f95 8.1 on Solaris appears to work for hoc_tuner, but has not been rigorously tested.
 The GNU fortran compiler (gcc 4.0.x) does not implement the entire Fortran 90 standard yet, and so does not work at all.

+In order to get similar results on differing architectures, platforms, and compilers, initially try a conversative optimization and enable IEEE standard floating point math.

 -----------------------------------------------------------------------
 -                                                                     -
--Explanation of the Input and Output Files                            -
+- Explanation of the Input and Output Files                            -
 -                                                                     -
 -----------------------------------------------------------------------